sjelin/FluidJS/README.md

 TODO
 ====

+0. Extensions should be better explained, with some sort of overview
+0. Make submodel alerts make more sense
 1. Create a `sync` extension for models similar to `Backbone.sync`.
 2. Give option for parallelized computation of subviews
 3. Give "debug" and "product" versions of the code